 Winning a death claim can bring some closure.
-But often money is less than enough to move on.
+But often, money is less than enough to move on.
 So counseling is often needed to help with the grief process.
-In Los Angeles, there are several organizations helping bereaved individuals and families.
+In Los Angeles, several organizations are helping bereaved individuals and families.
 Some work in children’s counseling for all ages.
-Grief counselors, grief psychologists, and grief psychotherapists can help.
+Grief counselors, grief, psychologists, and grief psychotherapists can help.

 Allen, Samantha.
 "Jim Carrey Wrongful Death Lawsuit Just Got Uglier" - The Daily Beast.
 Newsweek/Daily Beast, n.d.
 Web.
 10 Oct.
 2016.

 You can reach out to a:

 - Torrance wrongful death lawyer